Mitchell Moses: 2025

 On 30 January, the Eels announced Moses as the new captain with the club also announcing the leadership group of Junior Paulo, J'maine Hopgood and Jack Williams.
 On 28 February, the Eels announced that Moses had re-signed with the club until 2029.
 The following week, it was announced that Moses would miss the first six weeks of the 2025 NRL season with a foot injury.

 On 15 April, Moses returned from injury and was named in Parramatta's team to play against the Wests Tigers in round 7 of the 2025 NRL season.
 Parramatta would go on to win the match 38-22.
 In May, Moses was selected by New South Wales ahead of the 2025 State of Origin series at five-eighth.
 Moses was retained by New South Wales for game two however he was later ruled out after suffering a calf injury in training and was ruled out for an indefinite period.
 On 22 July, Moses was named to make his return to the Parramatta side for their round 21 match against Brisbane.
 In round 23, Moses kicked the game winning field goal with less than five minutes remaining as Parramatta defeated North Queensland 19-18.
 In round 27, Moses scored a hat-trick as Parramatta defeated wooden spooners Newcastle 66-10.

+2026

+In round 10 of the 2026 NRL season, Moses kicked the winning field goal for Parramatta in their 33-30 golden point extra-time victory over North Queensland.

+In May, Moses was named for New South Wales ahead of game one in the 2026 State of Origin series.
+During a training exercise Moses suffered a hamstring strain and was ruled out for at least four weeks.
+Moses was selected by New South Wales for game two which they would lose 44-24.
+In round 17, Moses played his 250th first grade game in Parramatta's loss against South Sydney.
+Moses was retained by New South Wales for game three in the 2026 State of Origin series in which New South Wales defeated Queensland 30-12.

+Moses played 19 matches for Parramatta in the 2026 NRL season as the club finished 13th on the table.